For more information related to salaries and allowances, contact Payroll Services at 250-387-5532.

 Members are required to complete a Capital City Living Allowance form to receive the Capital City Living Allowance.
-There are several options available to the Member for this allowance, depending upon whether they decide to rent accommodation, to purchase a second residence, or to stay in commercial hotel accommodation for those days they must be in Victoria.
+There are several options available to Members for the Capital City Living Allowance, depending upon whether they decide to rent accommodation, to purchase a second residence, or to stay in commercial hotel accommodation for those days they must be in Victoria.
 The Capital City Living Allowance option chosen by a Member is effective until the Member’s living arrangements change, at which time the Member will submit a new form to change their option.

-Rental Option 1:
+Option 1: Rental

 To be eligible for reimbursement, the rental arrangement must be with an arm’s length person and as such the Capital City Living Allowance form includes a signed arm’s-length declaration.
 An arm’s-length relationship or agreement is defined as a transaction between persons in which each acts in their own self-interest.
 Arm’s-length individuals are, generally, persons who are not related to a Member and who are not involved in other business with the Member.
 Members are not considered to have an arm’s-length relationship with: individuals connected by blood relationship, marriage or adoption (legal or in fact); former business associates; staff of caucus; political party members; donors to the political party (though they may not be party members); or any other persons the Legislative Assembly Management Committee may designate from time to time.

-Rental Option 2:
+Option 2: Ownership

 Members may authorize Financial Services to pay expenses directly to a property manager or strata council.
 All other expenses will be reimbursed upon the presentation of receipts.

 Per Diem Reimbursement